- Rail Trail

 Railway history

-The Inner Circle was opened in 1888 with three stations: North Carlton and North Fitzroy on the main line, and Fitzroy at the end of a short branch line leading south through the Edinburgh Gardens from a junction near North Fitzroy station.
-The Inner Circle Line was a steam era suburban railway line that was later electrified.
+The Inner Circle was opened in 1888 with three stations: North Carlton and North Fitzroy on the main line, and Fitzroy at the end of a short branch line leading south through Edinburgh Gardens from a junction near North Fitzroy Station.
+The Inner Circle Line was a steam-era suburban loop that was later electrified.

-In 1948 the Inner Circle line was closed to passenger traffic, and was used exclusively for freight trains.
-The line was officially closed in 1981, and shortly after the rails were removed, and the rail reserve became a linear park which provides part of the Capital City Trail for cyclists, connecting the Merri Creek Trail to the Moonee Ponds Creek Trail in the network of shared use bicycle paths.
-Some signals and parts of level crossing gates also survive, with remaining overhead stanchions still carrying railway electric current between the Upfield and Mernda railway lines.
+In 1948, the Inner Circle Line was closed to passenger traffic, and was used exclusively for freight trains.
+It was officially closed in 1981.
+Shortly after the rails were removed and the area became a linear park which is part of the Capital City Trail for cyclists and walkers, connecting the Merri Creek Trail to the Moonee Ponds Creek Trail in the network of shared-user paths.
+Some signals and parts of level-crossing gates survive, with remaining overhead stanchions still carrying high-voltage cables between the Upfield and Mernda lines.

 Nearby Trails